 Language is so complex that it is difficult to study comprehensively-at any one time we tend to view language from a particular perspective using a particular model, depending on our purposes.
 The story of the blind men trying to find out what an elephant looked like is an interesting analogy for different researchers trying to find out what language is.
-One blind man touched the elephant's side and thought the elephant Language includes verbal and nonverbal systems, many of which are developed through language learning in the classroom.
+One blind man touched the elephant's side and thought the elephant deep structure surface structure